lasvigas0701/YZU_cppLabs/README.md

 ### Guidelines:

 - Assignments##: ## means the number of each assignment (homework) in this course, every folder consists of a pdf question file (## 作業_##.pdf) and a cpp solution file (1113341-hw##).
+- rename.py: Change the name from hw# to Assignment##.
+- utf8.py: Change the Character encoding from big5 to utf8 to avoid garbled Chinese words.